Edited by David F. Herr, Eric J. Magnuson, Michael E. Gans, Hon. Dana L. Oxley, Jon Schmidt & Aaron Van Oort

-The 8th edition of the Eighth Circuit Appellate Practice Manual is designed to be a primary resource for attorneys representing clients in its namesake jurisdiction.
+The 9th edition the Eighth Circuit Appellate Practice Manual is designed to be a primary resource for attorneys representing clients in its namesake jurisdiction.
 Written with an eye for comprehensiveness and edited to serve as a quick reference tool, the manual offers indispensable aid, both in the office and the courtroom itself.
+The 9th Edition of the Eighth Circuit Appellate Practice Manual features more than 30 sample forms, as well as an updated comprehensive subject index and table of authorities.
 Its chapters trace the breadth of Eighth Circuit action – from basics like office locations and biographies of current judges to more involved issues regarding specific types of appeals – and are supplemented throughout with forms, checklists, and practice tips gained from the authors’ unparalleled experience on both sides of the bench.
-The 8th Edition of the Eighth Circuit Appellate Practice Manual features the Eighth Circuit Local Rules and Internal Operating Procedures, as well as a newly-updated comprehensive subject index and table of authorities.

 BUNDLE AND SAVE!

 Purchase the hard copy and receive a coupon code to purchase the corresponding LinkedLaw eDeskbook for only $50!
 Code will be sent to you with your hard copy.

 Eighth Circuit Basics

 The Eighth Circuit Defined; Clerk’s Office; Procedures of General Applicability; Decisionmakers, Panels, and Related Issues; Biographical Information on Current Eighth Circuit Judges; Supporting Legal Personnel and Resources; Circuit Administration; Judicial Conference.

 – Thomas H. Boyd